bernardogarza/weather-app/README.md

 # Weather App

-This is a simple weather app that let you use your current city to know its weather.
+This is a simple weather app that lets you use your current city to know its weather.

 ### Author: